deckhouse/virtualization/docs/USER_GUIDE.md

       - When qemu-guest-agent is installed in the guest system, the `AgentReady` condition will be true and `.status.guestOSInfo` will display information about the running guest OS.
       - The `type: FirmwareUpToDate, status: False` condition informs that the VM firmware needs to be updated.
       - Condition `type: ConfigurationApplied, status: False` informs that the VM configuration is not applied to the running VM.
+      - The `type: SizingPolicyMatched, status: False` condition informs that the VM resource configuration does not match the sizing policy requirements for the VirtualMachineClass being used and requires that these settings be brought into compliance otherwise new changes to the VM configuration cannot be saved.
       - The `type: AwaitingRestartToApplyConfiguration, status: True` condition displays information about the need to manually reboot the VM because some configuration changes cannot be applied without rebooting the VM.
     - Possible problems:
       - An internal failure in the VM or hypervisor.